Albury - South

 Albury - South performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in Albury - South is notably high, with 31.4% of residents aged 15+ holding university qualifications, compared to 18.4% in the SA4 region and 21.3% in the Rest of NSW.
-Bachelor degrees are the most common at 20.6%, followed by postgraduate qualifications (6.9%) and graduate diplomas (3.9%).
-Vocational credentials are also prevalent, with 34.0% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.2% and certificates for 22.8%.
+Educational attainment in Albury - South is notably high with 31.4% of residents aged 15 and above holding university qualifications, compared to 18.4% in the SA4 region and 21.3% in the Rest of NSW.
+Bachelor degrees are most prevalent at 20.6%, followed by postgraduate qualifications (6.9%) and graduate diplomas (3.9%).
+Vocational credentials are also common, with 34.0% of residents holding such qualifications - advanced diplomas at 11.2% and certificates at 22.8%.
 Educational participation is high, with 26.6% of residents currently enrolled in formal education.

 This includes 8.7% in primary education, 7.1% in secondary education, and 4.1% pursuing tertiary education.
-A total of 8 schools operate within Albury - South, educating approximately 3,536 students.
-The area has balanced educational opportunities, with an ICSEA score of 1012.
-It functions as an education hub, offering 34.2 school places per 100 residents, significantly above the regional average of 17.1.
-This attracts students from surrounding communities.
+There are eight schools operating within Albury - South, educating approximately 3,536 students.
+The area has balanced educational opportunities (ICSEA: 1012) with four primary, two secondary, and two K-12 schools.
+It functions as an education hub with 34.2 school places per 100 residents, significantly above the regional average of 17.1.

 Frequently Asked Questions - Education